 What is the goal of the insurance company anyway?

-Honestly, I don’t think so.
-It’s rare for a patient to stay with the same company for life.
-We often switch health insurance on an annual basis, and then by the time you are 65, Medicare kicks instead of private insurance.
 So, oftentimes when the costly effects of chronic disease set in, it’s Medicare’s problem (the government) and not the problem of the insurance company (private sector).
-Oh and keep this in mind, for the entire medical system to work as it is currently laid out, we have to question whether the ultimate goal is to even get people better?
+Remember, for the entire medical system to work as it is currently laid out, we have to question whether the ultimate goal is even to get people better.

 Why I do what I do